Empowering youth to build their future through education, job skills training, and service.

 Who can enroll in YouthBuild?

-Young women and men ages 16-24 living in Chittenden and Washington counties that have dropped out of high school.
+Young women and men ages 16-24 living in Chittenden and Washington counties.

 What training will I receive?

 YouthBuild students have the opportunity to graduate with their high school diploma, be trained in construction skills earning certificates in OSHA10, NCCER, First Aid & CPR Training, and as part-time AmeriCorps members earn an AmeriCorps Education Award.